Electrical Stimulation for Spinal Cord Injury: How to Activate Movement Below Your Level of Injury

 Intraspinal microstimulation is a type of electrical stimulation that involves implanting thin, flexible electrode wires into the lumbar region of the spinal cord.
 This allows for very precise muscle activation.

-The hair-like wires are placed in the gray matter of the spinal cord, which sends electric currents directly to the motoneuronal pools responsible for controlling movement.
-Because of the increased precision in stimulating the spinal circuits, intraspinal microstimulation is hypothesized to result in more stable functional outcomes.
+Surgeons place the hair-like wires in the gray matter of the spinal cord, where they send electric currents directly to the motoneuronal pools that control movement.
+Because it more precisely stimulates the spinal circuits, researchers hypothesize that intraspinal microstimulation can lead to more stable functional outcomes.

 5. Brain-Computer Interface